cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 find_package -> configs -> export -> headers and binaries
  -->

-We talked about [CMake](cmake.md) before, why we use it, what it is and how to create various libraries and binaries using it.
-That all was very useful for developing a single, potentially even large project.
-But what happens if we want to develop multiple interdependent projects or even simply make sure that some other CMake project can reuse the functionality from our own CMake project?
+We talked about [CMake](cmake.md) before, why we use it, what it is and how to create various libraries and binaries with it.
+That all was very useful, but targeted the development of a single, potentially even large project.
+If we want to develop multiple interdependent projects or make our CMake project reusable by others what we know so far is not enough.

-One way of doing this within the CMake infrastructure is the `find_package` machinery which allows us to find previously-installed CMake packages and use their libraries in a new project.
-As an example, we can create a new `dependent_project` that uses an already-installed `core_project`:
+One way of doing this within the CMake world is the `find_package` machinery which allows us to find previously-installed CMake packages and use their libraries in a new project.
+As an example, this `dependent_project` uses an already-installed `core_project` by calling `find_package(core_project REQUIRED)`:

 ```cmake
 cmake_minimum_required(VERSION 3.16..3.24)